jamro/CodeCruiser/README.md

 - **RunBerry web interface** - control the robot from your phone or tablet using a web browser
 - **CodeCruise Library** - a set of Python modules to streamline the development of robot applications
 - **Example applications** - included to get you started
 - **3D-printable construction elements** - easy to modify and customize.
-All files are available in the `3d` directory.
+All files are available in the `hardware` directory.

 ## Installation